Table of Contents

 Aside from this, it is also a large part of people’s day-to-day lifestyles.

-In Metro Manila alone, there are dozens of studios and gyms offering everything from the classic gyms to group exercise studios (yoga, cycling, dance) to specific sports facilities such as boxing clubs and outdoor sports facilities.
+In Metro Manila alone, dozens of studios and gyms offer everything from the classic gyms to group exercise studios (yoga, cycling, dance) to specific sports facilities such as boxing clubs and outdoor sports facilities.

-Most, if not all of them, is closing for now.
+Most, if not all of them, are closing for now.

 With the general public advised staying at home and facilities forced to shut down.